This post may contain affiliate links. Please see my disclosure policy for more details.

-To avoid any problems, make sure your passport is valid for the entire length of your stay in Australia before you apply for your working holiday visa.
-If you get a new passport after you’ve applied for the visa, you’ll have to let the government know so that your visa is applied to your new passport and not your old one.
+You should make sure your passport is valid for the entire length of your stay in Australia before you apply for your working holiday visa.
+If you get a new passport after you’ve applied for the visa, you’ll have to let the Australian government know.

 Also, check passport validity requirements for any other countries you will be visiting, as many require your passport to be valid for at least six months in order to let you into their country.

 Your next step is to buy travel insurance and book your flights.
 For travel insurance, start with comparison sites for whichever country you’re based in, so that you can compare different insurers.

 Make sure that you’ll be covered for the entire length of your trip and for every country you will be visiting as well as for the activities you’ll be doing (scuba diving for example).
 Also look into whether gadgets are covered, as phones/tablets aren’t always included.

 I tend to use Skyscanner to find the best deals on flights, as it compares so many airlines and travel agencies.
 It’s usually quite cheap to fly to Australia during their winter time (June/July), as long as it’s outside of school holidays.

 I fly back to the UK each year for a visit and pay around £580 – £630 for a return ticket (which is crazy as I paid £580 for my first flight to Australia back in 2001!).
 Cathay Pacific has been the best value the last two years.